solliancenet/sentinel-defender-workshop-400/day-01/activity02-migrating-sentinel.md

 Challenges

-1. Is it possible to filter raw event and log data before it gets to Azure Sentinel?
+1. Is it possible to filter raw event and log data before it gets to Microsoft Sentinel?
-2. How might WWI enrich their data before it gets into Azure Sentinel?
+2. How might WWI enrich their data before it gets into Microsoft Sentinel?
-3. Are all the current connectors supported in Log Analytics / Azure Sentinel?
+3. Are all the current connectors supported in Log Analytics / Microsoft Sentinel?
 4. What items will WWI need to migrate from Splunk?
 Can any of it be automated?
 5. If not all connectors are supported, can they run in a SIEM hybrid mode until they are?